SeleniumHQ/docker-selenium/README.md

 ```
 You can find more information [here](https://chromium.googlesource.com/chromium/src/+/master/docs/linux/cert_management.md)
 Usage example:
-If your company has internal CA you can create your own dockerimage from selenium node image.
+If your company has an internal CA you can create your own dockerimage from selenium node image.
 You can then install all required internal certificates in your Dockerfile like this:
 ```bash
 FROM selenium/node-edge:latest